Context, Judgement, Deduction: First-order logic

 \subsection{From properties to rules}

-Before we begin our analysis of rules of sequent calculus, we show how certain properties lift from $\ff$ (the category) to $\ee$ (the judgement classifier).
+Before we begin our analysis of rules of natural deduction, we show how certain properties lift from $\ff$ (the category) to $\ee$ (the judgement classifier).
 These will be instrumental in building up rules from $p$.
 In a sense, this subsection shows how to turn {\it internal properties of $p$} into {\it external rules about $p$}, which is precisely what we did for contexts in \Cref{toytt}.

 \begin{rem}[The domain-codomain policy] Since we will frequently use either $c$ or $d$ to select the consequent or the antecedent of a sequent, it will be useful to have a way to relate the two.
 The proof of \Cref{trans} is clear evidence in this sense.
 There is a trivial policy